jsilland/cuisson/white_chocolate_creme_brulee_with_kiwi.md

 Preheat the oven to 325℉.

-In a medium saucepan, heat the crême and the chocolate under medium heat and bring to a boil.
-Make sure the chocolate is fully melted into the crême.
+In a medium saucepan, heat the crême under medium heat.
+Break the chocolate into small chunks and drop them into the heating crême.
+Slowly bring to a boil and make sure the chocolate is fully melted into the crême.
 Remove and let rest for 15 minutes.

 Cut two kiwis in half then remove the skin using a spoon and cut into quarters.
 Cut each quarter in slices 2mm thick and reserve in a bowl.